apache/apisix/docs/en/latest/terminology/kms.md

 - API key
 - Sensitive plugin configuration fields, typically used for authentication, hashing, signing, or encryption

-KMS allows users to store Secrets through some secrets management services (vault, etc.) in APISIX, and read them according to the key when using them, so as to ensure that **Secrets do not exist in plain text throughout the platform**.
+KMS allows users to store Secrets through some secrets management services (Vault, etc.) in APISIX, and read them according to the key when using them to ensure that **Secrets do not exist in plain text throughout the platform**.

 APISIX currently supports storing keys in environment variables.

-You use KMS functions by specifying format variables in the consumer configuration of the following plugins:
+You use KMS functions by specifying format variables in the consumer configuration of the following plugins, such as `key-auth`.

-- key-auth

 ::: note